Dead-end job: Psychological effects

 One possible side effect of being stationed in a dead-end job for too long is the feeling of a lack of motivation and boredom.
 Another possible side effect can be a short temper, replacing the patience that the worker once had when first starting the position.
-The lack of motivation experienced by individuals within a dead-end job can lead to discouragement in the direction of their career path and can cause their level of performance to suffer by either taking longer to complete a certain activity or task and/or making more mistakes than usual due to a lack of concentration.
+The lack of motivation experienced by individuals in a dead-end job can lead to discouragement in their career path and cause their performance to suffer, either by taking longer to complete tasks or by making more mistakes due to reduced concentration.

 All of these characteristics can lead an individual to an occupational crisis state.
-Occupational crisis consists of an individual demonstrating a state of mixed negative thoughts and emotions consisting mainly of work-related anxiety and frustration, feelings of reaching a dead-end within their career, negative interpersonal relationships and experiences within the workplace, and the consistent consideration of a career change due to making previous incorrect job choices.
+An occupational crisis consists of an individual demonstrating a state of mixed negative thoughts and emotions consisting mainly of work-related anxiety and frustration, feelings of reaching a dead-end within their career, negative interpersonal relationships and experiences within the workplace, and the consistent consideration of a career change due to making previous incorrect job choices.

-The Occupational Crisis Scale was created to assist employees in identifying whether they were in a dead-end in their career.
-Three studies were performed to confirm the validity of the Occupational Crisis Scale with an assorted number of Finnish workers (53% of them female) in various occupations such as police officers, firemen, private caretakers, labor welfare advisors and nurses.
-58% of individuals were ranked within the occupation crisis state based on this study and a preliminary study amongst vocation counseling clients.
+The Occupational Crisis Scale was created to help employees determine whether they were at a dead end in their careers.
+Three studies were performed to confirm the validity of the Occupational Crisis Scale with an assorted number of Finnish workers (53% of them female) in various occupations such as Police officers, Firefighters, private caretakers, labor welfare advisors and nurses.
+58% of individuals were ranked within the occupation crisis state based on this study and a preliminary study amongst vocational counseling clients.

 To remedy these psychological issues stemming from dead-end jobs and their related work stress, vocational help can be obtained so that problems do not continue to escalate or accumulate.
-For some individuals, more time may be needed to consider what they desire in their work life and the utilization of occasional sick time, education, or vacation could help remedy their occupational crisis state.
+For some individuals, more time may be needed to consider what they desire in their work life, and the use of occasional sick time, education, or vacation could help alleviate their occupational crisis.
 For other workers, it may require a change in their work tasks, occupation within their firm, or a completely different job for them to experience a more satisfying life.
-Vocational help can also assist workers with developing better coping skills which aid the individuals in handling their stresses and anxieties in all facets of life.
+Vocational help can also assist workers in developing better coping skills, which help them manage stress and anxiety across all facets of life.